micos20/ENRON_fraud-detection/README.md

 25  shared_receipt_with_poi          to_messages  0.260937     86
 ```

-Based on this data I created new features as can be seen in the table below.
+Based on this data I create new features as can be seen in the table below.
 This is actually just an experiment.
-I want to see how these auto-features work.
+I want to see how these auto-created features work.

 | New feature                                 | Numerator                 | Denominator         |
 | ------------------------------------------- | ------------------------- | ------------------- |